emera86/SASmanual-MkDocs/SASmanual/docs/missing_data.md

 * Maximum likelihood imputation if data are NMAR (non-missing at random)
 * Maximum likelihood and hot-deck if data are MAR (missing at random)
 * Pairwise deletion, hot-deck or regression if data are MCAR (missing completely at random)

+Moreover, **multiple imputation** by chained equations is regarded the best imputation method by many researchers.